Service Level Agreement: What Every SaaS Buyer Needs to Know

 SLAs are integral to any agreement between a service provider and a customer.
 So, both parties require SLAs.

-Buyers can use SLAs to ensure the cloud service provider meets their requirements per the agreed-upon terms and conditions.
+1. Buyers: Buyers can use SLAs to ensure the SaaS provider meets their requirements per the agreed-upon terms and conditions.

 What Should Be Included in Every Service Level Agreement?